 Procedure for Applying to Undertake an ITI Independent Study

-Before an Independent Study can be formally approved, students are required to meet with Mike Doyle, Interim Director of the ITI major, first to discuss the nature, objectives and outcomes of the Independent Study, and then to develop a full proposal.
+Before an Independent Study can be formally approved, students are required to meet with the ITI Program Director, first to discuss the nature, objectives and outcomes of the Independent Study, and then to develop a full proposal.
 When this proposal is reviewed and approved, the student will get be assigned a Special Permission Number to proceed with enrollment and to commence Independent Study.

 Accordingly, a proposal needs to be fully negotiated, developed and approved before enrollment can occur.
 This proposal is essentially the formal agreement negotiated between the student and academic supervisor to ensure certain activities will be undertaken to achieve the learning goals, and that specific evidence will be produced to demonstrate the goals have been reached.
 Students are encouraged to identify his or her own learning needs from the outset, and to develop learning objectives and strategies consistent with those needs.
 Students are encouraged to reflect on their learning in the ITI major, their career goals, to identify particular interests, needs or gaps in their learning, and to tailor the independent study program to address these.

 Typically this proposal (approximately three pages in length) will set out: